doctorfree/MusicPlayerPlus/markdown/fzmp.1.md

 The configuration file reads the following options:

 **default_view**
-: Must be 'artists' 'songs' 'playlist' or 'genres'
+: Must be 'artists' 'songs' 'playlist' 'playlists' or 'genres'

 **full_song_format**
 : A format string to be passed directly to `mpc format -f` in 'playlist' and 'all' views.
 Defaults to: